LearnersGuild/phase-interviews/foundations-to-practice/practice/README.md

 - [ ] __5:__ The background of the banner is yellow

 ### DOM Manipulation
-When the user clicks the "Add Color" button, add a new color (entered in the text box) to the list of colors on the page. __Note: There is no need to add the team to the database or communicate with the server in any way.__
+When the user clicks the "Add Color" button, add a new color (entered in the text box) to the list of colors on the page. __Note: There is no need to update the database or communicate with the server in any way.__

 - [ ] __10:__ Add event listener to "Add Color" button
 - [ ] __10:__ Add another entry to the color list on the page after button click.